Open-EO/openeo.org/documentation/1.0/javascript/index.md

 var builder = await con.buildProcess();
 ```

-With the builder, a data cube can be initialized by selecting a collection from the back-end with the process `load_collection`:
+With the builder, a [datacube](../glossary.md#spatial-datacubes) can be initialized by selecting a collection from the back-end with the process `load_collection`:

 ```js
 var datacube = builder.load_collection(